‘Southern Charm’ Star Cameran Eubanks Discusses Launch Of ‘The Real Housewives Of South Carolina’ On Instagram

 Could Cameran Eubanks soon star on her third reality show?

-Following a stint on MTV’s The Real World: San Diego and a long-running position on Bravo TV’s Southern Charm, the new mom took to her Instagram page, where she spoke of the potential launch of a Real Housewives franchise in her home state of South Carolina.
+Following a stint on MTV’s The Real World: San Diego and a long-running position on Bravo TV’s Southern Charm, the new mom took to her Instagram page where she spoke of the potential launch of a Real Housewives franchise in her home state of South Carolina.

 On August 13, Bravo TV’s The Daily Dish took notice of Eubanks’ post and said that she would love to see South Carolina join the two other franchises based out of southern cities, The Real Housewives of Dallas and The Real Housewives of Atlanta, and has volunteered to be the casting director for the possible series.